mrdotx/cinfo/README.md

 ![screenshot](screenshot.png)

-## installation
+## Installation

-edit config.mk to match your local setup (cinfo is installed into the /usr/local namespace by default)
+Edit config.mk to match your local setup (cinfo is installed into the /usr/local namespace by default)

-afterwards enter the following command to build and install cinfo (if necessary as root):
+Afterwards enter the following command to build and install cinfo (if necessary as root):

 ```bash
 make clean install
 ```

-## run
+## Run

 ```bash
 cinfo
 ```

-## manual
+## Manual

-you can view the manual by running `man cinfo`, or `man cinfo.1` if you've already ran `make clean install`.
+You can view the manual by running `man cinfo`, or `man cinfo.1`.
+If you've already ran `make clean install`.